SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1018-503-119-translation-added-from-public-options-will-now-have-higher-priority-than.md

 ticket: MTM-60268
 version: 1018.503.119
 ---
-Previously, translations from plugin po files took precedence over translations added via public options, which could lead to inconsistencies.
-With this change, translations added via public options will now have a higher priority than translations from plugin po files.
-This ensures that custom translations specified in the public options are correctly applied and displayed in the user interface, providing a more consistent and predictable translation behavior for users.
+Previously, translations from plugin PO files (file format used for UI translations) took precedence over translations added via public options, which could lead to inconsistencies.
+With this change, translations added via public options will now have a higher priority than translations from plugin PO files.
+Existing translations in plugin PO files that conflict with public option translations will be overridden.
+This ensures a consistent and predictable translation behavior.